-- Choice of ADC - After choosing the type of ADC there are important specification subtleties to consider - Internal/External Reference - Most IC ADCs and DACs use low voltage CMOS technology and therefore internal references, if offered, are based on bandgap technology.
-These have high 1/f noise so an external Zener based reference may give significantly better performance. - Bipolar Operation - Many ADCs/DACs are designed to be unipolar and there can be some difficulty or performance degredation in converting to bipolar. - Overloads - Look at how cleanly overloads are dealt with and the consequent system implications. - Linearity - INL is often ORDERS worse than the "bit" spec quoted
+- Internal/External Reference - After choosing the type of ADC there are important specification subtleties to consider - Most IC ADCs and DACs use low voltage CMOS technology and therefore internal references, if offered, are based on bandgap technology.
+These have high 1/f noise so an external Zener based reference may give significantly better performance. - Bipolar Operation - Many ADCs/DACs are designed to be unipolar and there can be some difficulty or performance degradation in converting to bipolar. - Overloads - Look at how cleanly overloads are dealt with and the consequent system implications. - Linearity - · INL is often ORDERS worse than the "bit" spec quoted - Latency - · Pipeline converters can have 16 sample delays!